-How to remove infringments on Chinese Online Marketplaces?
+How to remove infringements on Chinese Online Marketplaces?

 A short guide for the brand owner

-In this article, we will talk about China’s Online Retail Market, the distribution of Chinese Online Marketplaces, China’s Legal Framework followed by some practical insights on how you can report and remove counterfeit products and other types of IPR infringement on Chinese Online Marketplaces.
+In this article, you will find information about China’s Online Retail Market, the distribution of Chinese Online Marketplaces, China’s Legal Framework followed by some practical insights on how you can report and remove counterfeit products and other types of IPR infringement on Chinese Online Marketplaces.

 We would recommend that you start with segmenting the market, learn who the big players are and how you could reveal the smaller niche markets relevant for your product.
 Let’s start with having a look at consumer to consumer (C2C), business to consumer (B2C) and business to business (B2B) distribution of marketplaces in China.